Faculty of Modern LanguagesSpanish/Romance Studies

 - Erasmus cooperation agreements with 14 Spanish universities, university cooperation agreements with the Colegio de México in Mexico City and the Universidad de Chile in Santiago

-- interdisciplinary and international research networks via the Centre for Ibero-American Studies (Iberoamerika-Zentrum Heidelberg).
+- interdisciplinary and international research networks via the Heidelberg Center for Ibero-American Studies (HCIAS)